Rewards Plan

 Calculate Miles: How Much You Can Earn?

-In order to understand that, we need to calculate the miles based on the card terms and spend per each category.
-However, everyone has its own habits, so it's important to adjust the according to your specific category breakdown.
+To figure that out, we need to calculate the miles based on the card's terms and your spending in each category.
+Since everyone’s spending habits vary, it's important to adjust these calculations based on your specific breakdown.

 Spend Per Category | Bank of America® Travel Rewards |